Diversity Coordinating Panel

 Analyzes the problem of terrorism and its implications for the law enforcement community, both domestically and internationally.

 Oversees the establishment and continuation of a program to raise money for and increase awareness of Special Olympics.

-Studies, considers, and determines the various methods and means by which the crime of vehicle theft is committed, including the make and type of vehicles most commonly stolen; surveys, investigates, and evaluates the techniques and methods employed by the police and other agencies in solving and reducing the incidence of vehicle theft cases; and reports to this Association for dissemination to all interested agencies all pertinent information and recommendations that will reduce the incidence of this major crime.
+Studies, considers, and determines the various methods and means by which vehicle crimes are committed, including the make and type of vehicles most commonly stolen; surveys, investigates, and evaluates the techniques and methods employed by the police and other agencies in solving and reducing the incidence of vehicle crimes cases; and reports to this Association for the dissemination to all interested agencies all pertinent information and recommendations that will reduce the incidence of this major crime.

 Victim Services Committee